microsoft/SynapseML/website/docs/features/simple_deep_learning/about.md

 - Code Organization: PyTorch Lightning promotes a clean and organized code structure by separating the research code from the engineering code.
 This makes it easier to maintain, debug, and share deep learning models.
 - Flexibility: PyTorch Lightning retains the flexibility and expressiveness of PyTorch while adding useful abstractions to simplify the training loop and other boilerplate code.
 - Built-in Best Practices: PyTorch Lightning incorporates many best practices for deep learning, such as automatic optimization, gradient clipping, and learning rate scheduling, making it easier for users to achieve optimal performance.
-- Compatibility: PyTorch Lightning is compatible with a wide range of popular tools and frameworks, including Horovod, which allows users to easily leverage distributed training capabilities.
+- Compatibility: PyTorch Lightning is compatible with a wide range of popular tools and frameworks, including Horovod, which allows users to easily use distributed training capabilities.
 - Rapid Development: With PyTorch Lightning, users can quickly prototype and experiment with different model architectures and training strategies without worrying about low-level implementation details.

 ### Sample usage with DeepVisionClassifier